 Important!
-Owners are encouraged to discuss their proposed work with Cultural Services Staff at the earliest stages to determine what will be required.
-Minor work that is exempted from the requirement for a Heritage Permit in Section 8.3.1.1 of this Plan, may require a Heritage Permit Clearance Letter from Cultural Services, to verify that the proposed work is exempted.
+Owners are encouraged to discuss their proposal work with Cultural Services Staff at the earliest stages to determine what will be required.
+Minor work that is exempted from the requirement for a Heritage Permit in Section 3.1.2 of this Plan, requires a Heritage Permit Clearance Approval from Cultural Services, to verify that the proposed work is exempted.
 See section 8.3.1.1. below.